Daniel-KM/Omeka-S-module-Bibliography/README.md

 -----

 The citation is automatically added to the item/show page.
-You can have a better control on the display with module [BlocksDisposition] or directly in the theme.
+You can have a better control on the display with module [BlocksDisposition] or direct edition of the theme.

-To insert a citation directly in the theme, add this anywhere in any partial:
+To insert a citation in the theme, add this anywhere in any partial:
 ```php
 echo $this->citation($resource, $options);
 ```